ermongroup/cs228-notes/inference/jt/index.md

 Here is an example of an MRF with graph $$G$$ and junction tree $$T$$.
 MRF potentials are denoted using different colors; circles indicates nodes of the junction trees; rectangular nodes represent *sepsets* (short for "separation sets"), which are sets of variables shared by neighboring clusters.

-{% include maincolumn_img.html url='assets/img/junctiontree.png' description='An MRF with graph G and its junction tree T.' %}
+{% include maincolumn_img.html src='assets/img/junctiontree.png' caption='An MRF with graph G and its junction tree T.' %}
 {% include marginfigure.html id='jtt' url='assets/img/jt-over-tree.png' description='A junction tree defined over a tree graph.
 Clusters correspond to edges.' %}
 {% include marginfigure.html id='bjt' url='assets/img/badjunctiontree.png' description='Example of an invalid junction tree that does not satisfy the running intersection property.' %}